corda/corda/docs/source/quickstart-build.rst

   To start the nodes on Mac/Linux run the following command: ``build/nodes/runnodes``

-4. To run flows in your CorDapp, enter the following flow command from any node terminal window: ``flow start CarIssueInitiator owningBank: Bank of America, holdingDealer: Dealership, manufacturer: Manufacturer, vin:"abc", licensePlateNumber: "abc1234", make: "Honda", model: "Civic", dealershipLocation: "NYC"``
+4. To run flows in your CorDapp, enter the following flow command from any node terminal window: ``flow start CarIssueInitiator owningBank: BankofAmerica, holdingDealer: Dealership, manufacturer: Manufacturer, vin: "abc", licensePlateNumber: "abc1234", make: "Honda", model: "Civic", dealershipLocation: "NYC"``

 5. To check that the state was correctly issued, query the node using the following command: